SQream/sqream_docs/guides/operations/sqream_studio.rst

 .. _studio_editor_results:

-Formatting your SQL
+Formatting Your SQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The |icon-format-sql| button can be used to automatically indent and reformat your SQL statements.

-Saving statements
+Saving Statements
 ^^^^^^^^^^^^^^^^^^^^^

 The |icon-download-query| saves the tab contents to your computer.

-Loading SQL to a tab
+Loading SQL to a Tab
 ^^^^^^^^^^^^^^^^^^^^^^^

 The |icon-open-query| button loads a local file from your computer into a new editor tab.

-Executing SQL statements
+Executing SQL Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking |icon-execute| will execute statements from the active tab.